xfcced/nilo-demo/README.md

 https://localhost:4433/webtransport
 ```

-It prints the SHA-256 certificate hash used by the browser `serverCertificateHashes` option.
-The generated client default currently matches `server/certs/localhost.pem`.
+On startup it prints the SHA-256 certificate hash for the browser `serverCertificateHashes` option.
+The default hash in `client/index.html` matches `server/certs/localhost.pem` when that cert is present.

 ## Local Certificates